 We see that Gregory here holds clearly that God’s dominion over creation is as “uncreated” as God’s essence.
 But what is the relational nature of energies doing here?
 Obviously, it is not the case that God is essentially the Creator of the universe; otherwise, God would differ when He does not create.
 So, the material universe – what God causes – does not seem identical with the uncreated divine energy (“dominion”) by which God is Lord of creation.

 And it is clear too that God’s essence is distinct from His ability or power to act as Lord and Master of creation, from the analogy to the Trinitarian Persons.
 “Father” and “son” are correlative relational terms, so that fathers don’t exist without sons and vice-versa, even though these relational terms indicate nothing about the essence of those fathers or sons (e.g., human or divine or animal father-son pairs).
-Thus, the personal names “the Father and the Son” name distinct relations, but both relations can characterize one God (so that Father and Son are one in essence).
+Thus, the personal names “the Father” and “the Son” name distinct relations, but both relations can characterize one God (so that Father and Son are one in essence).
 Gregory Palamas concludes his response to the objector by noting that divine energies involve a relational term being predicated of God and, for the same reason as in the case of Trinitarian relations, the divine energies do not violate divine simplicity: “Yet not all things said of God betoken His essence.
 For what belongs to the category of relation is also predicated of Him, and this is relative and refers to relationship with something else, and does not signify essence.
 Such is the divine energy in God.”

 Gregory’s response might appear to trade one problem for another.
-If we avoid problems with energies violating divine simplicity because energies were not properties/accidents inhering in God, but relational beings instead (a view not shared by Aquinas, for whom relations are accidents if not subsistent, as the Trinitarian Persons are), how could it be the case that God’s relations to created entities are equally fundamental to God’s being as His essence?
+If we avoid problems with energies violating divine simplicity because energies are not properties/accidents inhering in God, but relational beings instead (a view not shared by Aquinas, for whom relations are accidents if not subsistent, as the Trinitarian Persons are), how could it be the case that God’s relations to created entities are equally fundamental to God’s being as His essence?
 It would seem that a relation of this sort has the relata essentially, which would make created entities essential to being a divine energy.
-For example, if God is Lord because He has a relation to creation, how can this relation be uncreated if the relata of that relation is created?
+For example, if God is Lord because He has a relation to creation, how can this relation be uncreated if one of the relata of that relation is created?
 The universe need not have existed, and it was created in time, whereas God is outside of time.
 How is God having a relation of “Lord of creation” an uncreated energy of God, as fundamental to God’s nature as, e.g., being goodness itself, especially if God could have chosen never to create?
 At this point, I turn to how Thomas Aquinas deals with this problem and will show that his solution implies a similar distinction as that of Palamas.

 Thomas Aquinas